dli2016/ISEE-Algorithm-Interfaces-py/panoptic_segmentation/README.md

 * The project folder should include the dependencies to complete the uploaded method.
 * To achieve the Panoptic Segmentation, one should complete the content provided in "PanopticSegmentation.py":
   + The class of ISEEPanopticSegmentation is inherented from the abstract class "ISEEVisAlgIntf"
-      I.  Don't change the class name and functions name.
+    - Don't change the class name and functions name.
-      II.
-Don't change the order of the parameters in the fucntions.
+    - Don't change the order of the parameters in the fucntions.
   + The return of the function "getResults" will influence the data management in ISEE, so the results should follow the format: